fuzzymango/sharedShelves/README.md

 # Sync your Gizmos and ToolSets from Dropbox to Nuke!

-The SharedShelves Python script an out-of-the-box pipeline solution for small production studios (or individuals) that enables multiple remote artists to easily share their gizmos, templates, plug-ins, and toolsets with other team members using Dropbox.
+The SharedShelves Python script is an out-of-the-box pipeline solution for small production studios (or individuals) that enables multiple remote artists to easily share their gizmos, templates, plug-ins, and toolsets with other team members using Dropbox.
 The SharedShelves pipeline allows any artist to share plug-ins by simply pasting .gizmo or .nk files into a shared Dropbox folder.
 The SharedShelves script will reference the Dropbox folder and when Nuke launches,